Stephen Hopkins (pilgrim): English origins

-Hopkins was baptized 30 April 1581 at Upper Clatford, Hampshire, England, the son of John Hopkins and Elizabeth Williams.
+Hopkins was baptized on 30 April 1581 at Upper Clatford, Hampshire, England, the son of John Hopkins and Elizabeth Williams.
 He died at Plymouth Colony, Massachusetts between 6 June 1644 and 17 July 1644.

 Not much is known about his early life in Hampshire, but his family appears to have moved to Winchester, Hampshire, by 1586.
 His father died there before 4 September 1593 when his estate inventory was taken, and by 1604 Stephen had moved to Hursley, Hampshire.

 Early adventures in the New World

-Recent scholars believe that this is the same Stephen Hopkins who was the only Mayflower passenger who had previously been to the New World, and that Hopkins had adventures that included surviving a shipwreck in Bermuda ("Isle of Devils") and working from 1610–1614 in Jamestown.
+Scholars affirm that Stephen Hopkins was the only Mayflower passenger who had previously been to the New World, and that Hopkins had adventures that included surviving a shipwreck in Bermuda ("Isle of Devils") and working from 1610 to 1614 in Jamestown.
 Genealogy experts appearing on the TV series Who Do You Think You Are? with his descendant Allison Janney agreed.

 In early 1609, Stephen Hopkins began employment as a minister's clerk, reading religious works to a congregation including members of the Virginia Company.
 On 2 June 1609, Hopkins left his wife and family, and in his ministerial clerk's position, departed for Jamestown in Virginia on the 300-ton Sea Venture, flagship of a flotilla led by Sir George Somers.
 The Sea Venture was carrying the new Jamestown governor, Sir Thomas Gates, to his post, as well as resupplying the colony with goods and new settlers.

-After almost two months into the voyage, a severe storm separated the ships of the flotilla on 24 July 1609, and by evening, the storm began raging worse and lasted for five days.
+After almost two months into the voyage, a severe tropical storm separated the ships of the flotilla on 24 July 1609, and by evening, the storm began raging worse and lasted for five days.
 Just when the Sea Venture was about to sink from storm damage, "land" was called out, with that being the island of Bermuda.
 The ship was forced to run itself aground about a mile offshore to keep from sinking.
 The castaways soon found that Bermuda was a Paradise, with plentiful water and food.

 The colonists were unwilling to continue the voyage, and made repeated attempts to escape and stay in the islands.
 Hopkins argued that the hurricane had dissolved the settlers' indentured labour contract with the Virginia Company, as the Virginia Company had not kept its promise to deliver them safely.
 Each of them could, then, freely choose to accept Gates' governance, strike out alone, or join a co-operative settlement.
 His arguments have been interpreted as an early statement of social contract theory.
 This Hopkins urged secretly, and Gates considered it mutinous, as he insisted on proceeding, and had organized the settlers as a prison labour camp to prevent escapes.